-The British Oliver Manufacturing Company had various european portable typewriters branded as Oliver.
-A great article by Will Davis called Olivers in Transition outlines the history of these machines in further detail.
+The British Oliver Manufacturing Company had various European portable typewriters branded as Oliver.

 The first portable that was sold as an Oliver was manufactured by Fortuna Buromaschinen GmbH of Berlin, Germany.
 This company was formed from Stolzenberg-Fortuna, which used to distrubute Olivers as the Monopol-Stolzenberg and Stolzenberg.
 This portable body style was also sold under the names Europa and Junior.

 Between serial numbers 80000 and 90000, S.I.M., an Italian typewriter company, started manufacturing portables under the Oliver name.
 These machines were also branded as Augusta, Nuova-Levi, and Continental.
-All of these various bodystyles were intermixed, follow the same serial number scheme, and manufactured until the end of World War II.
+All of these various body styles were intermixed and follow the same serial number scheme.

 After World War II, the British Oliver Manufacturing Company rebranded a Swiss machine called the Patria.
 These were branded simply as "Oliver Portable".
 They were available in black and grey.

 Another Oliver portable was branded as the Oliver Courier.
 In Canada, this model was branded as "Eaton's" and "Simpson's" for their respective department stores.
 I have only seen the Simpson's in a dark green crinkle finish.
 The Oliver Courier was also sold as "Conquerer".
 All of these names mentioned were numbered with the Oliver Courier serial number scheme.
 This body style was also sold as a Patria, Japy, and Voss Privat.
 These names were not part of the Oliver Courier serial numbers.